Skip to Main Content

 Kate Whouley

-Kate regularly writes essays and features for Yankee magazine, and her short work has also appeared in Salon, Obit, Shelf Awareness, Beyond the Margins, Multiplicity, Beacon Broadside, The Boston Globe, and The Cape Cod Times.
-She has also authored, edited, and contributed to several professional titles, including Bookselling for Dummies and The Practical Writer: From Inspiration to Publication.
+Recently named a contributing editor at Yankee, Kate has written essays and features for the magazine since 2015.
+Her short work has also appeared in Salon, Obit, Shelf Awareness, Beyond the Margins, Beacon Broadside, The Boston Globe, and The Cape Cod Times.
+During her long tenure in the book business, Kate authored, edited, and contributed to several professional books, including Manual on Bookselling, Bookselling for Dummies, and The Practical Writer: From Inspiration to Publication.

 Please visit the MFA in Creative Nonfiction Writing program page to learn about the curriculum, faculty, program options, and more.